seanpmaxwell/Trool/README.md

 - A **Fact** is an instance-object or array of instance-objects, which you want to update based on conditions which may change over time.
-Create at least one decision-table on the spreadsheet so you can update a fact (the guide contains all the details for setting up a decision-table).
+Create at least one decision-table on the spreadsheet so you can update a fact.

 - You must follow the format closely for setting up a decision-table.
 Trool may spit out errors if you do not set things up correctly.
+The guide contains all the details for setting up a decision-table.
+You can look at the screenshot above if you want a quick glimpse on what decision-tables look like.

 - Export your spreadsheet as a CSV file.
+The rules for formatting the csv are the same as they are for the `csvtojson` library.
+That's what trool using internally to convert the csv to a json object.

 - Create a new NodeJS program (preferably with TypeScript) and import the `trool` library at the top.
 Instantiate a new `trool` object and pass `true` to the constructor if you want to show logs while